-I’ve known people who did a one day course that gave them the necessary certification to do traffic control.
+I’ve known people who did a one-day course that gave them the necessary certification to do traffic control.
 You know, the people who stand up with the STOP/GO sign, controlling the flow of traffic at a construction site.
-These jobs tend to be associated with road work projects, so some can be conveniently short term.
+These jobs tend to be associated with road work projects, so some can be conveniently short-term.

-While teaching in Korea, there were almost always opportunities for short term contracts during school breaks.
+While teaching in Korea, there were almost always opportunities for short-term contracts during school breaks.
 This is when summer programs are popular, and teachers are in high demand.

-Also consider covering temporary absences or signing on as a substitute teacher, where you get to set your own hours.
+Also, consider covering temporary absences or signing on as a substitute teacher, where you get to set your own hours.
 As with au pair work, this is usually more available to people who have a teaching license and experience.

 This is where a recruitment agency can put you in touch with people who need your skills.
-Builders, IT gurus, copy-writers, graphic designers, data entry -- all of these specialities can be useful when it comes to contract or project-based work.
+Builders, IT gurus, copy-writers, graphic designers, data entry -- all of these specialties can be useful when it comes to contract or project-based work.

-11. Work For Yourself
+Work For Yourself

-Now, Get Out There, You!
+Now, Get Out There!